Cedriccmh/scouts/commands/withScout.md

     - This index contains:
       * Previously discovered module relationships
       * Known architectural patterns and component interactions
-      * **Pointers** to relevant ProjectWiki docs and SvnLog entries
+      * **Pointers** to relevant project-wiki docs and svn-log entries
       * Links to past investigation reports
       * Known system diagrams and dependency graphs
-    - **Do NOT browse ProjectWiki or SvnLog directly** at this stage—extract pointers only
+    - **Do NOT browse project-wiki or svn-log directly** at this stage—extract pointers only

 2.  **Extract Relevant Pointers from Index**:
     - Identify which past investigations are related to the current task
-    - Note which ProjectWiki docs the index suggests are relevant (file paths only, don't read yet)
+    - Note which project-wiki docs the index suggests are relevant (file paths only, don't read yet)
-    - Note which SvnLog time periods/commits the index highlights (references only, don't browse yet)
+    - Note which svn-log time periods/commits the index highlights (references only, don't browse yet)
     - Identify known module relationships that might be relevant
     - List areas the index marks as well-documented vs. knowledge gaps